EseEgbe/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 11.
 98 Battery Street, the OG
 Write a function that prints all natural numbers from n to 98, followed by a new line.

+Task 12.
+The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
+Write a function that prints the n times table, starting with 0.

+Task 13.
+Nature made the natural numbers; All else is the work of women Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded).

+Task 14.
+In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A
+Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2.

+Task 15.
+Even Liber Abbaci
+Write a program that finds and prints the sum of the even-valued terms in the fibonacci sequence below 4,000,000.

+Task 16.
+In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A+
+Write a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2.